 In the skin we may experience dry skin, clogged pores, and strong odors from armpits and feet.
 Vit-A is required to keep skin and pores moist and lubricated which is needed to help release toxins and bacteria.
 When the skin and pores are too dry these toxins and bacteria become trapped and cause strong odors.

 We may also experience poor immune function and see an increase in infections in the respiratory, kidney, eyes, middle ear, sinus, intestines and reproductive organs.

-Vit-A supports the immune system, vision, skin, teeth, urinary tract and prostate cancer.
+Vitamin A supports the immune system, vision, skin, teeth, urinary tract and prostate cancer.

 Moisture in eye cells are very important to proper functioning of the eye.
-Vit-A helps to maintain moisture in the eye cells.
+Vitamin A helps to maintain moisture in the eye cells.
 It also helps protect the surface of the eye.
 When using your eyes you are also using up Vit-A and so it must be replenished regularly.
 Early research has demonstrated that Vit-A supplementation can reverse the effects of night blindness.

 Glaucoma is an eye disease caused by increased pressure in the eye which damages the optic nerve.
 It is the leading cause of irreversible blindness in the world.
 Vit-A works against glaucoma by reducing oxidative stress in eye tissues.4

 Vitamin A works against retinitis pigmentosa, a genetic disorder of the eyes that causes loss of vision.5

 Vitamin A also works against Stargardt’s disease which is associated with progressive vision loss.6

 Vitamin A is necessary for wound healing and skin regrowth.
 It is needed to support all of the epithelial (skin) cells both internally and externally and is a powerful aid in fighting skin cancer.7 Vit-A reduces lines and wrinkles in the skin by producing more collagen, which is responsible for keeping the skin looking young.8 It can also contribute to healthy hair.